sirkotsky/falmouth/content/blog/2022-02-26 Week 5 - Information Architecture.md

 ![Doing-oriented onboarding](./img/02/05-1.jpeg)

+### Identifying the challenges
 I can already foresee some challenges here, one stemming from a need to maintain anonymity, and another from a need to be creatively sensitive and respectful towards users from different cultures.
 I will spend more time studying how interfaces are created for different cultures — I managed to find a few studies, including one on how the avatars are designed for users from Arabian culture (Aljaroodi et al. 2020), which clearly illustrates the need to be inclusive, sensitive, and mindful if I am willing to ensure users feel safe and respected while using my platform.

+### Information architecture
 Thinking about what the user will see after the onboarding experience is complete, I started putting together some wireframes.
 I'm using the Ant Design System for now, which is open source, pretty flexible, and helps me quickly design mid-fidelity mockups.
 I put together concepts of navigations, but couldn't find the need for supplemental navigation, as the app will most likely not require a safety net, having only one level of depth.

 ![Navigation](./img/02/05-2.jpeg)

+---

+## Learnings
+- There are multiple types of navigation (not only ‘primary’ and ‘secondary’ as I used to believe), and each type can be pre-defined to help guide the user experience;
+- Facilitating card sort externally (not with internal stakeholders only) helps uncover some great and unexpected insights;
+- You are not your user — ask the others to test your prototype if you want to design the best solution.

+---

+## Plans for the future
+I will spend my reading week putting together the first wireframes, refining the problem areas, and attempting to recruit more people for the card sort.

 I am currently recruiting the users for the card sort, and trying to solve a few more puzzles that are on my mind regarding the information architecture: